Logo Pusaka Collection

 Design: Blanket, beti naik, in two panels.
 Numerous longitudinal bands, finely ikated with tiny geometrical patterns.
 Two wider bands are decorated with ten stylised partridges, here called manu fui (Ind. ayam hutan), the symbol of virility.
 General colour impression indigo with purple.
 As is common with this kind of motif, chicks are used as a secondary motif.

-Comment: Excellent example of the type, with tight ikat work that gives precise contours and favours the figurative elements.
+Comment: Fine example of the type, with tight ikat work that gives precise contours and favours the figurative elements.
 Heavy, densely woven cloth.
 Twisted fringes.
 According to the reputable seller cloth dates from the 1930s but the author prefers to date it somewhat younger until its age is confirmed.

 Background: Chapters on Timor and West Timor.